Self-Signed SSL Certificate Vs Trusted CA Certificate – Difference Explained

 OV SSL Certificates

 The organization validation certificate adds more layers to the verification process, such as controlling the domain and other business attributes.
-These attributes are name, type, status, and physical address, which the CA verifies.
+The CA verifies these attributes as name, type, status, and physical address.

 EV SSL Certificates

 The EV SSL certificate is the safest SSL certificate that you can get for your website.
-However, the vetting process to obtain this is much more comprehensive as compared to the previous two certificates.
+However, the vetting process to obtain this is much more comprehensive than the previous two certificates.

 Code Signing Certificates

-The code signing certificate is used by software developers to sign the developed software or app.
+Software developers use the code signing certificate to sign the developed software or app.
 These certificates are necessary as the signature on the app or software proves to the user that the app comes from a legitimate source.

 Email Client Certificate

-Just like a code signing certificate is used by developers to prove the authenticity of the software, users use the email certificate.
+Just like developers use a code signing certificate to prove the authenticity of the software, users use an email certificate.
 Users sign their emails using the email certificate as proof of their identity and the fact that the email came from them.

-There are numerous aspects based on which the self signed certificate vs trusted certificate can be compared.
+There are numerous aspects on which the self-signed certificate vs. trusted certificate can be compared.
 Here are some of them!

 Conclusion